reach-sh/reach-lang/docs-md/src/ref-programs-compute.md

 The `relativeTime` and `relativeSecs` functions add `baseWaitTime` and `baseWaitSecs` to their arguments before tagging with the appropriate variant.

-If a time argument is required, an integer value is allowed and is interpreted as a `relativeTime`.
+If a time argument is required, an integer value is allowed and is interpreted as a `relativeTime`, but this behavior is deprecated and you will see a warning.

 ### `makeDeadline`